 It is the policy of the Institute to provide a work and academic environment free of unlawful harassment and retaliation.
 Harassment is the creation of a hostile or intimidating environment in which verbal or physical conduct, because of its severity and/or persistence, is likely to interfere significantly with an individual's work or education, or affect adversely an individual's living conditions.
 Harassment in any form, based on sex, race, color, age, national origin, disability, religion, gender identity, sexual orientation, or any other characteristic protected by state or federal laws, is prohibited, as are all forms of sexual intimidation and exploitation.
 All faculty, students, and staff should be aware that the Institute will not tolerate any conduct that constitutes illegal harassment.
 The Institute also takes prompt action when notified about harassment by third parties such as nonemployees, vendors, or contractors.
-Complaints of such harassment will be promptly and thoroughly investigated and appropriate action, including disciplinary measures, will be taken when warranted.
+Complaints of harassment will be promptly and thoroughly investigated and appropriate action, including disciplinary measures, will be taken when warranted.

 Faculty, students, and staff, at all levels, are responsible for maintaining an appropriate environment for study and work.
 This includes conducting themselves in a professional manner, actively discouraging harassment, and taking appropriate corrective action to prevent and eliminate harassment.
+Caltech requires that any employee who is responsible for directing other Caltech employees participate in training regarding illegal harassment, including sexual harassment, at least every two years.